 You can make debt payoff the goal and still go out to eat, enjoy a vacation, and find joy by being intentional with your money and designating funds for those areas that hold value for you.

-When you’ve been living without a budget, the realization that you need to strictly limit your spending can be downright depressing.
+When you’ve been living without a budget, the realization that you need to limit your spending strictly can be downright depressing.

 Create a budget